How to Take Care of a Puppy: What to Know

 Trim your puppy's nails at home, and consult your vet for guidance to avoid cutting them too short.
 Aim to give your puppy a full bath every two weeks if possible.
 Brush your puppy's teeth daily using dog-specific toothpaste to prevent dental disease.

-Engaging in grooming rituals, such as playtime, enhances your bond with your puppy.
+Engaging in grooming rituals, such as playtime, enhances your bond with your puppy and you'll see it in your puppy's eyes too.
 Regular grooming and dental care ensure your puppy's overall health and well-being.

 Bonding With Your Puppy